Michaelvll/llm-ie-benchmarks/README.md

 ![cover](./cover.png)

 This is a collection of open-source LLM inference engine benchmarks, created by different inference engine teams.
-It aims to create a **fair and reproducible** scripts to test the inference performance of different inference engines.
+It aims to offer a **fair and reproducible** one-line commands to benchmark the performance of different inference engines on same hardware.

 We use [SkyPilot](https://github.com/skypilot-ai/skypilot) YAML to run the benchmarks on different infrastructure, making sure the benchmarks are reproducible and fair.